SakshiSalot/EcoSphere-Coordinated_AI_Interview_Panel/README.md

 ---

-## Contradiction detection, and why it needed moving
+## Contradiction detection, in three kinds

 Asking a small model to notice a conflict with something said eleven turns ago, unprompted, while also conducting an interview, is asking it to do the thing it